paragao/analyze-financial-docs/README.md

  * be familiar with SDK documentation.
 We will be using the [Boto3 SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) and understanding how to read a SDK documentation is key to allow you to complete the steps below without looking at the spoilers.

 &nbsp;

 Bear in mind that you don't need to know anything about Machine Learning modeling or specific frameworks.
 This workshop will use AI Services, which provides API endpoints that you can use to consume ML models that have been trained on a curated dataset and do work well in most situations.

 &nbsp;

-The documentation references are in the following links:
+The references for the documentation are in the following links:
  * Boto3 SDK can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
  * Amazon Textract in Boto3 can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/textract.html#id6)
  * Amamzon Comprehend in Boto3 can be found [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend.html#id64)